History and Background

 The cathedral choir consists of boys, girls, professional adults, and sixth form choral scholars.
-The 22 boy choristers, aged 8 to 13 years, have been part of the Cathedral’s musical life since the foundation of the Cathedral in the Middle Ages, and can be traced back further to Ely’s monastic roots.
-In 2006, Ely Cathedral Girls’ Choir was found, now comprising 18 girl choristers, aged 11 to 16.
+The boy choristers, aged 8 to 13, have been part of the Cathedral’s musical life since the foundation of the Cathedral in the Middle Ages, and can be traced back further to Ely’s monastic roots.
+In 2006, Ely Cathedral Girls’ Choir was founded, now comprising 18 girl choristers, aged 11 to 16.
 Ely is proud to be the only cathedral in the UK to offer this type of intensive chorister experience to girls in this age group.
 The choristers sing alongside the Lay Clerks; six professional adult singers, many of whom have active musical and academic careers outside of their Cathedral duties.
 In addition, there are places for up to six Sixth Form Choral Scholars, who are gifted young singers who sing in the back row of the choir with the professional lay clerks.
 The choir is led by a team of four outstanding and highly accomplished musicians, who bring a vast wealth of knowledge and experience with them.

 Being a Cathedral Chorister